KM4HQZ/road-trip-planner/README.md

 - 🍽️ **Locates dog-friendly restaurants** with outdoor seating
 - 🐾 **Finds dog parks** for exercise breaks
 - 📸 **Identifies scenic viewpoints** along the way
+- ⚡ **Locates EV charging stations** along route and at major stops (with separate map layers for Electrify America vs. other networks)
 - 📚 **Provides Wikipedia articles & summaries** for parks, museums, and monuments
 - 📖 **Links to Wikivoyage travel guides** for all stop cities
 - 📏 **Shows distances & driving times** between each stop city